November 2024 Indonesian local elections: Aftermath

 After voting at his registered polling station in Bojong Koneng, West Java, President Prabowo Subianto viewed that the election process was conducted smoothly.
 He asked all Indonesians to vote for their preferred candidates and for all candidates to work together no matter whoever won the election in their respective regions.
 Prabowo also expressed his hopes that any criticisms on the electoral process may be used to improve the next election cycle.
 Former President Joko Widodo congratulated to winning candidates, advising them to "not be arrogant if they win," while advising the losing candidates to accept the results with grace.
 He also praised the electoral process, saying that it was smooth and calm overall.

 Former President and current PDI-P chairwoman Megawati Sukarnoputri expressed her thoughts after watching results trickling from various regions such as Banten, North Sumatra, East Java, Central Java and North Sulawesi.
 She criticised the result of some elections as unfair and worried that the sovereignty of the people were being manipulated.
 She expressed her disappointment at the results, particularly in the Central Java gubernatorial election, as she believed that her party nominee, Andika Perkasa and Hendrar Prihadi would have won if the election was conducted fairly.
 In response to PDI-P's claims of elections being stolen, PSI satirically advices PDI-P to accept the results with grace and reflect instead of throwing tantrums.

 Lawsuits

 By 11 December 2024, the Constitutional Court of Indonesia reported that 240 lawsuits related to the election results had been filed with the court.
 By February 2025, 310 had been filed in total, with 270 being dismissed before trial.
 Of the 40 remaining cases, three were gubernatorial elections (Bangka Belitung, Papua and Highland Papua), three mayoral elections (Palopo, Sabang, and Banjarbaru), and the remaining 34 regency elections.
-The remaining elected governors, mayor and regents will be sworn in simultaneously on 20 February 2025 in Jakarta.
+The elected governors, mayor and regents were be sworn in simultaneously on 20 February 2025 in Jakarta, except for Acehnese regional leaders who were sworn in on 17 February 2025 in Banda Aceh.

 Following constitutional court rulings, 24 repeat votes would be held: one gubernatorial (Papua), three mayoral, and 20 regency.
 Out of the 26 elections, fourteen involved a complete repeat election covering all polling stations, while the others are limited to either certain districts or precincts.